curegit/line-sticker-downloader/README.md

   `php download.php 1111111 one.zip`

-- To download stickers with ID 5678 and save them as `abc.zip` in the `foo` directory, run:
+- To download stickers with ID 5678 and save them as `abc.zip` in an existing `foo` directory, run:

   `php download.php 5678 foo/abc.zip`